rycus86/blog-content/posts/004_Home_lab_part_1.md

 I have started off with a single [Pine64](https://www.pine64.org/?page_id=1194) server having 2 GB memory in total, running maybe 4 or 5 containers.
 As of this writing, the stack now has 3 servers, hosting over 30 containers... *Yes, it blew up a little.*

 > You can see it in action at [demo.viktoradam.net](https://demo.viktoradam.net) if you're interested in the result.
-To be clear, this [Ghost](https://ghost.org/) blog is also running on it as well.
+To be clear, this [Ghost](https://ghost.org/) blog is running on it as well.

 ## Physical servers

 The current setup has 2 [Pine64](https://www.pine64.org/?page_id=1194) instances and a [Rock64](https://www.pine64.org/?page_id=7147) from the same manufacturer.
 They are all 64-bits ARM servers around the size of a [Raspberry Pi](https://www.raspberrypi.org/).
 In total, I now have 12 CPU cores with 7 GB of memory to host all the services I'm running.
 They are great little computers for around $15-45 per instance depending on available memory.

 You can run a few different flavors of Linux on them.
 I've opted to use [Armbian](https://www.armbian.com/) that gives me a Ubuntu derivative.
-This is particularly important for Docker, which only has official support for a few of them on the *arm64/aarch64* architecture, Ubuntu being one of them.
+This is particularly important for Docker, which only has official support for a few of them on the *arm64/aarch64* architecture, Ubuntu being one of those.
 This means that installing and upgrading Docker is as simple as:

 ```shell
 $ curl -fsSL get.docker.com | sudo sh